louis-thevenet/n7-projet-calcul-scientifique/rendu/main.typ

 #let iter2 = `iter2`

 When increasing the valu of p to compute $A^p$ in `subspace_iter2`, the number of flops to compute the results is : Flops(`iter2`) $tilde.eq #flops(iter2) /p$.

+==

+==
+By freezing the converged columns, the algorithm will not have to recalculate them everytime.
+Which means that the accuracy for the eigenpairs will be more equal.
+The first and last will have the same approximate size.
 =
 ==
 #let methods = ("eig", "power", "subspace_iter0", "subspace_iter1", "subspace_iter2")